whipsterCZ/laravel-ajax/README.md

 # Laravel-Ajax : javascript + AjaxService (Framework Extension)

   - Provides useful tools for working with AJAX requests & JSON responses.
-  - Same behaviour for NON-AJAX requests with single code (no if statements)
+  - Same behaviour for **non-AJAX** requests with single code (no if statements)
-  - For invalid FormRequests **renders HTML validation errors** - to ErrorBagContainer and FormGroup (Optional)
+  - For invalid `FormRequests` **renders HTML validation errors** - to ErrorBagContainer and FormGroup (Optional)
-  - If JSON contains redirect key it redirects page. @seeE AjaxService
+  - If JSON contains redirect key it redirects page. @see AjaxService

 Installation